red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 When multiple CPU-intensive calculations run concurrently on different coroutines within `Schedulers.Default`, latencies can increase as each calculation holds the CPU for an extended period.

-Improving coroutine performance in such CPU-bound tasks is possible by structuring the logic to be _cooperative_, allowing CPU time to be distributed more evenly between the active calculations.
+Improving coroutine performance in such CPU-bound tasks is possible by structuring the logic to be [cooperative][cooperative], allowing CPU time to be distributed more evenly between the active calculations.

 {% highlight kotlin %}
 suspend fun performCpuWorkCoop(limit: Int, batchSize: Int): String {